utils.databases.simbad

 Due to the (still unresolved?) issue(s) in SIMBAD/CDS, some identifiers

-with LIKE instead of =, so a workaround/fallback had to be implemented
+return results with LIKE instead of =, so a workaround/fallback

-disable it by setting fallbackToLikeInsteadOfEqual parameter to False.
+fallbackToLikeInsteadOfEqual parameter to True.

 Also, the problematicIdentifiersPrefixes parameter limits the list